Traditional Japanese House Floor Plan: An Easy Guide

 Other traditional Japanese house features include:

-• Lattice doors: they are usually sliding doors with vertical or horizontal wooden latticework
+• Lattice doors: usually sliding doors with vertical or horizontal wooden latticework

-• 網代天井: or ajiro ceiling is thinly sliced wood or bamboo woven together for the ceiling.
+• 網代天井: or ajiro ceiling, thinly sliced wood or bamboo woven together for the ceiling.

-• 見せ梁: literally translated to seeing beams, these exposed booms make a room feel larger.
-These beams are usually made of wood.
+• 見せ梁: literally translated to visible beams, these exposed wooden beams make a room feel larger.

 • Ground window (地窓): a short window extending from the floor.

-These other traditional Japanese house features help with space and lighten the room.
+The aforementioned traditional Japanese house features help with space division and brighten a room.
 Many houses use one or two of them rather than all four.

 Mail and Bill-Payment Service for Second Property Owners